FOSSRIT/runbook/docs/community/exhibition-checklist.md

 ## Post-event

-* Add event photos to event profile on FOSS@MAGIC website (see [Website - How to create events](/infra/website "Scroll down to 'How to create events' section") for help)
+* Add event photos to event profile on FOSS@MAGIC website (see [Website - How to create event profiles](/infra/website "Scroll down to 'How to create event profiles' section") for help)
 * _Optional_: Write a blog post recap of how event went, share blog link on [FOSSRIT Discourse forums](/infra/discourse)